voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

         ...
     }

-As previously mentioned, by default, dynamic attributes are not declared on a dataset's schema when samples are added to it:
+By default, dynamic attributes are not declared on a dataset's schema when samples are added to it:

 .. code-block:: python
     :linenos: